liferay/liferay-docs/develop/tutorials/articles/180-configuration/01-making-apps-configurable.markdown

 4. The configuration is stored in a `volatile` field.
 Don't forget to make it `volatile` or you'll run into weird problems.

-+$$$
+| **Note:** The bnd library also provides a class called
+| `aQute.bnd.annotation.metatype.Configurable` with a `createConfigurable()`
+| method.
+You can use that instead of Liferay's
+| `com.liferay.portal.configuration.metatype.bnd.util.ConfigurableUtil` without

-**Note:** The bnd library also provides a class called `aQute.bnd.annotation.metatype.Configurable` with a `createConfigurable()` method.
-You can use that instead of Liferay's `com.liferay.portal.configuration.metatype.bnd.util.ConfigurableUtil` without any problems.
-Liferay's developers created the `ConfigurableUtil` class to improve the performance of bnd's implementation, and it's used in internal code.
+| any problems.
+Liferay's developers created the `ConfigurableUtil` class to
+| improve the performance of bnd's implementation, and it's used in internal code.
-Feel free to use whichever method you prefer.
+| Feel free to use whichever method you prefer.

-$$$

 That's it.
 With very few lines of code, you have a configurable application that dynamically changes its configuration, has an auto-generated UI, and uses a simple API to access the configuration.

-## Accessing Your Configuration in a JSP Portlet Application [](id=accessing-your-configuration-in-a-jsp-portlet-application)
+## Accessing Your Configuration in a JSP Portlet Application

 In @product@ it's very common to read a configuration from a portlet class.
 If the portlet is a JSP portlet, the configuration object can be added to the